 I hate micromanaging my team every week.
 I don’t think this is what a team leader should focus on.
 If, as a manager, you only handle your employees, you are not doing meaningful tasks yourself.
 You’ll be busy but not productive.
-Here is how to avoid that.

-As a manager you need to understand how all your employees are doing.
+As a manager, you need to understand how all your employees are doing.
 Both to anticipate upcoming problems, but also to fairly offer praise to employees who accomplish their tasks exceptionally.

 You may think you have everything under control and that you know what’s going on.
-However, most managers spend way to much time on reporting.
+However, most managers spend way too much time on reporting.
 This might lead to you spending all of your time monitoring employees instead of doing the tasks that you need to do.

-Tracking goals with Objectives and Key Results.
+Tracking goals with Objectives and Key Results

 To understand what is happening in your team, you need to keep your eyes on everything every week.
-This means you must know what tasks everyone in your team accomplishes and how these tasks help you move towards your long term goals.
+This means you must know what tasks everyone in your team accomplishes and how these tasks help you move towards your long-term goals.

 We use the Plans, Progress, and Problems method for weekly task management.
-E Every employee in my team sets 4 – 6 important tasks (Plans) each week and aligns them to their quarterly goals.
+Every employee in my team sets 4 – 6 important tasks (Plans) each week and aligns them to their quarterly goals.
 When a task gets done, everyone can see how their goals are progressing.

-For long term goals, We use the Objectives and Key Result methodology.
+For long-term goals, we use the Objectives and Key Result methodology.

-Even when you have one KR per person, going over and updating all of them each week can become quite time consuming.
+Even when you have one KR per person, going over and updating all of them each week can become quite time-consuming.
 As I don’t want to micromanage, I use Weekdone and have employees update their KRs themselves.
 This way I get a report every Friday about how they’re doing.
 By going through Weekdone’s automated reports, I am fully briefed on our team’s work in 15 minutes.

-As employees fill-out the report themselves, they don’t feel micromanaged.
+As employees fill out the report themselves, they don’t feel micromanaged.
 To make sure they don’t feel ignored either, I always make sure to give positive feedback to those who accomplish more than just the bare minimum.

-The difference between a busy and productive manager.
+The difference between a busy and productive manager

-Some managers feel that if they spend all their time micromanaging, reading reports, and goal tracking, that they are valuable and get a lot done.
+Some managers feel that if they spend all their time micromanaging, reading reports, and goal tracking, they are valuable and get a lot done.
 After all, if you are working 12 hours a day, you must be good, right?
 Actually, there is a big difference between being busy at work and being productive.
 As Larry Kim, Founder of MobileMonkey says: “Busy people are hell-bent on fitting in more things into their day.
 Productive people cut their to-do list thoughtfully by 50 percent”.